 Written By Jason Voorhees.

 In 1963, Y.A.
 Title set a then NFL record by throwing 36 touchdown passes, all at the ripe old age of 37.
-This record would stand all the way until 1984.
+This record would stand until 1984.
 Much has changed since the days of Title, especially at the quarterback position.

 As the NFL has established rules that favor the passing game, prolific seasons for quarterbacks have become more and more frequent.
-Quarterback play that used to only be heard of in Madden video games are now the de facto norm.
-With that being said, there are some single season performances that just trump the competition.
+Quarterback play that used only to be heard of in Madden video games is now the de facto norm.
+With that being said, some single-season performances trump the competition.
 These are seasons that can be described as magical.

 When creating a definitive top all-time list in any realm, there is always room for debate.
 For purposes of this exercise, many factors are weighed when ranking the order.
 These factors take into account the fact that passing numbers have rapidly risen over the past decade.
 It's also important to note that a few of the quarterbacks showed dual stardom (passing/rushing) during these stellar seasons.

 The rankings consist of a mixture of statistical analysis that combines both passing and rushing.
-The eye test also comes in to play when evaluating truly special seasons, where players transcended the game in style and play.
-Playoff performances including the Super Bowl certainly make a difference on pushing a player up the list.
+The eye test also comes into play when evaluating extraordinary seasons, where players transcended the game in style and play.
+Playoff performances, including the Super Bowl, certainly make a difference in pushing a player up the list.

 So before we get to the top 15, let's take a look at a few quarterback seasons that just missed the cut...